benchan911/tp/docs/DeveloperGuide.md

 1. Add student list
 ![AddStudentList](images/addStudentList.png)
  *Sequence diagram of AddStudentList*
-AddStudentList is a subclass of Command.
-It allows the user to add a student list to the studentListCollection.
+`AddStudentList` is a subclass of Command.
+It allows the user to add a student list to the `studentListCollection`.
 The method execute() calls addToList() from the same class, which then calls getListName() from UI to get a user input for listName.
 The list name of student list is restricted to one word only, hence the parameter listName